 Leaders at all levels need feedback to be their best.
-And according to DDI’s Global Leadership Forecast 2021 research, many leaders want more feedback than they’re currently getting.
+And according to DDI’s Global Leadership Forecast 2025 research, many leaders want more feedback than they’re currently getting.
 They want to know where their weaknesses are so they can improve.
 They want to know what’s working and if they’re a good leader.
-Annual feedback doesn’t cut it anymore.
-They want and need continuous feedback to be most effective, yet much of the feedback leaders receive is infrequent, delayed, and frankly not that helpful.
+And leaders want to know that they can depend on their managers to deliver feedback.
+Employees who receive feedback from their manager are 9X more likely to trust them.
+Annual performance feedback doesn’t cut it anymore.
+Leaders want and need continuous feedback to be most effective, yet much of the feedback they receive is infrequent, delayed, and frankly, not that helpful.

 What Is Continuous Feedback?

 Continuous feedback means that leaders receive frequent information about their performance from their managers, colleagues, and team members on an ongoing basis.
-Continuous feedback can be used to check on key behaviors across a range of critical leadership moments, whether leaders are navigating a big change in their role or are specifically honing their conflict resolution skills for day-to-day operations.
+Continuous feedback supports growth and reinforces key behaviors whether leaders are navigating a big change in their role or are specifically honing their conflict resolution skills for day-to-day operations.
 The ongoing and recurring nature of continuous feedback is the critical ingredient most often missing for leaders as they focus on changing old habits or making new ones.

 The Benefits of Continuous Feedback for Leaders

-When leaders receive ongoing feedback, we see numerous benefits:
+When leaders receive ongoing feedback, we see many benefits:

 1. Better Communication and Collaboration